 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Gardulski, Anne Frances, "Climatic and oceanographic controls on the Neogene sedimentary framework of the outer west Florida carbonate ramp" (1987).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 15.